pybites/pybites.github.io-source/content/guest-anaconda-workflow.md

 Verifying transaction: done
 Executing transaction: done
 #
-# To activate this environment, use:
+# To activate this environment, use
-# > source activate pybites
 #
-# To deactivate an active environment, use:
-# > source deactivate
+#     $ conda activate pybites
 #
+# To deactivate an active environment, use
+#
+#     $ conda deactivate
+#
 ```

 The comments at the end show you how to activate/deactivate your new environment.
-I have an alias set in my shell's rc file that maps `activate` to `source activate` so that I don't have to type `source` all of the time.

 <a name="list_virtual_environments"></a>
 ## List Virtual Environments